MTDOJRP/docs/docs/leo/getting-started.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Getting Started as a LEO
+# Apply for LEO

 Think you’ve got what it takes to become an officer of the law?
 Let’s put that to the test!